Package 'Chromatograms'

 Unlike the ChromBackendMemory backend, the ChromBackendMzR backend should have the dataOrigin chromatographic variables populated with the file path of the mzML file from which the chromatographic data was read.

 Note that the ChromBackendMzR backend is read-only and does not support direct modification of chromatographic data.
-However, it does support peaksData slot replacement, which will modify the peaksData slot but not the local mzML files.
+However, it does support peaksData slot replacement, which will modify the @peaksData slot but not the local mzML files.
 This is indicated by the "inMemory" slot being set to TRUE.

 Implementing functionalities with the ChromBackendMzR backend should be simplified as much as possible and reuse the methods already implemented for ChromBackendMemory when possible.